 How do students apply to the Honors College?

-Students interested in the Honors Program must complete the online application and two essays.
+Students interested in the Honors College must complete the online application and two essays.
 Applications are accepted from incoming undergraduate freshmen, transfer students, and current students.

 When is the application deadline?